rhpandit11/Data-Theory/Cloud/BigQuery.md

 Execution:

-1. user submits a query to BQ ex: SELECT count(*) from mytable where timestamp > '2021-01-01';
+1. Query Submission : You submit a query, like `SELECT COUNT(*) FROM mytable WHERE date > ‘2023–01–01’`.
-2. query received by root node of dremel serving tree, which is starting point of query execution.
+2. Root Node Processing : The root node of Dremel receives the query and reads metadata to understand the table structure.
-3. root nodes route the query to intermediate nodes(mixers) of the serving tree perform query optimization and re-writes the query.
+3. Task Distribution : The query is divided into smaller tasks, which are sent to intermediate nodes.
-4. In this ex, query optimizer might decide to pation the table based on timestamp and include partitions that have timestamp greate than '2021-01-01'
+4. Optimization : Intermediate nodes optimize the tasks, determining the best way to execute them (e.g., which data partitions to read).
-5. intermediate nodes than send there rewritten query to leaf nodes for execution.Leaf node read the relevant partitions of the table from colossus and perform the filters and final aggregation specified in the query.
+5. Data Retrieval and Computation : Leaf nodes read the necessary data from Colossus, apply filters, and perform calculations.
-6. in this ex, leaf node would count the number of rows in the partitions that have timestap greate than and return the result to intermediate nodes.
+6. Aggregation : Results are aggregated by intermediate nodes and sent back to the root node.
-7. Intermediate nodes than pass the result back up to serving tree to the root node which result final query such as "count(*) = 1000000" to the user.
+7. Final Result : The root node compiles the final result and returns it to you.

 ---